 - The 2016-17 On-Time Graduation (OTG) plan focuses on the simultaneous achievement of dual overarching goals: graduation requirements designed to prepare all students for college and careers and improved four and five-year graduation rates by 1 percent.
 The OTG team meets 18 times during the school year and their work involves closely monitoring the progress of each student expected to graduate in the classes of 2016 and 2017.
-Newly developed early warning data systems inform resources and real-time interventions. - The early warning data system creates a more frequent monitoring of high school dropouts.
-EPS has 56 fewer dropouts compared to the same time period as last school year. - In the last seven years, drop-out rates decrease by more than 200 students. - A more stream-lined reengagement program provides targeted approaches for individual students facing multiple challenges. - All comprehensive high schools implement a 24 credit extended day pilot program - Elementary and middle school OTG meetings address students' social and emotional challenges. - Social Emotional Learning (SEL) survey for students is piloted at Emerson Elementary, Hawthorne Elementary, View Ridge Elementary, Gateway Middle School, Heatherwood Middle School, Cascade High School, Jackson High School, and Sequoia High School.
-This survey provides school staff with feedback on seven constructs: grit, growth mindset, school safety, selfmanagement, sense of belonging, social awareness, and teacher-student relationships. - Teachers and instructional leadership team members draft definitions and rubrics for 21st century skills.
-Parents and students are involved in the fine tuning of these tools. - Performance tasks that integrate and allow students to demonstrate 21st century skills are piloted in science at North and Gateway Middle Schools.
-Teachers participated in training through Defined Science, Technology, Engineering and Mathematics (STEM) and worked collaboratively with the STEM science leadership to implement the performance tasks. - Advanced Placement Environmental Science (APES) is offered at all three comprehensive high schools, ten sections in all.
-Two days of summer 2016 plus
+Newly developed early warning data systems inform resources and real-time interventions. - A more stream-lined reengagement program provides targeted approaches for individual students facing multiple challenges. - All comprehensive high schools implement a 24 credit extended day pilot program - Elementary and middle school OTG meetings address students' social and emotional challenges. - Teachers and instructional leadership team members draft definitions for 21st century skills. - Advanced Placement Environmental Science (APES) is offered at all three comprehensive high schools, ten sections in all.
+Two days of summer 2016 professional development is provided to APES teachers.
+Coaching support is provided for new hire APES teachers. - Advanced Placement Computer Science (APCS) is offered at all three comprehensive high schools, five sections in all.
+Two days of professional development is provided to APCS teachers in the fall of 2016.
+Partnership with Code.org supports curriculum, professional development, and inclusion in network with APCS educators. - In support of Algebra 1 intervention, Intensified Algebra is offered at all four high schools, seven sections in all.
+Week long summer 2016 professional development and ongoing coaching is offered in collaboration with Agile Mind consultants.
+Microsoft OneNote Notebook is utilized as a collaborative space for Intensified Algebra teachers. - One section of Algebra 2 Support is offered at each of the four high schools, four sections in all.
+Professional development includes four afterschool sessions and one full day release.

-- one sub release professional development is provided to APES teachers.
-Coaching support is provided for new hire APES teachers. - Advanced Placement Computer Science A and Advanced Placement Computer Science Principles (APCSP) is offered at all three comprehensive high schools.
-A partnership with Code.org supports curriculum - in addition to district resources - professional development, and inclusion in network with APCS educators. - In support of Algebra 1 intervention, Intensified Algebra is offered at all four high schools, seven sections in all.
-Week long summer 2016 professional development and ongoing coaching, and lesson study is offered in collaboration with Agile Mind consultants. - One section of Algebra 2 Support is offered at each of the four high schools, four sections in all.
-Professional development includes four afterschool sessions and one full day release. - Microsoft OneNote Notebook is utilized as a collaborative space for math instructional leadership team, all secondary math courses, including the algebra 2 support teachers. - The English Language Arts (ELA) Collection of Evidence (COE) teachers meet in a district-wide professional learning community (PLC), led by the secondary literacy and humanities facilitator, to score and calibrate practice items and build instructional materials, resulting in successful completion of the ELA COE. - Twenty-five Algebra 1 teachers attend two days of Bootstrap (computer science) professional development and implement computer science integration in middle and high school Algebra 1 courses.
+Microsoft OneNote Notebook is utilized as a collaborative space for Algebra 2 Support teachers.